 Both buildings of the Seinäjoki main library are architecturally noteworthy.
 There are 50 years between the completion of the buildings, so there are lots of differences but also similiarities.
-The Apila-library is located so near the famous Aalto centre that it has affected the design.
+The Apila library is located so near to the famous Aalto centre that it has affected the design.
 There is no imitation, only respect and references to Aalto.
-There are same materials used in both buildings but in the Apila-library they are used and interpreted in a new way.
+Same materials are used in both buildings but in the Apila library they are used and interpreted in a new way.

-- Book shelves and book houses are made of pine > in Aalto-library the shelves are also made of pine
+- Book shelves and book houses in Apila are made of pine. > In Aalto library the shelves are also made of pine.

-- a lot of untreated concrete is visible inside the building, marks of the formwork are still visible in the concrete walls and ceilings > in Aalto-library in the ceiling of the adult’s lending department the formwork is also visible
+- A lot of untreated concrete is visible inside Apila, marks of the formwork are still visible in the concrete walls and ceilings. > The formwork is also visible in the ceiling of the adult’s lending department in Aalto library.

-- the facade is covered with copper > the roof in Aalto-library is also covered with copper
+- The facade of Apila is covered with copper. > The roof in Aalto library is also covered with copper.

-- the clocks resemble the clocks in the church tower
+- The clocks in Apila resemble the clocks in the church tower.

-- the white wooden gratings inside the library > typical for Aalto’s libraries
+- The white wooden gratings inside Apila are typical for Aalto’s libraries.